edgarpf/aws-csaa-tips/README.md

 - Instance metadata is data about your instance that you can use to configure or manage the running instance.
 You can get the instance id, public keys, public IP address and many other information from the instance metadata by firing a URL command in your instance to this URL: (http://169.254.169.254/latest/meta-data/).

 - The instance retains its associated Elastic IP addresses if it is in the EC2-VPC platform and not on EC2-Classic.

+- SSD-backed and HDD-backed EBS volumes have the same maximum volume size limit of 16 tebibyte (TiB).

+- Storage optimized instances are designed for workloads that require high, sequential read and write access to very large data sets on local storage.

 - You can use Run Command from the console to configure instances without having to login to each instance.